What is a home equity loan and how does it work?

 How a home equity loan works

 Most homeowners use home equity loans to pay for a large home improvement project, many of which can raise the resale value of the home.
 And, if the loan is used for home improvement, the interest paid may be tax deductible in certain circumstances.
-But home improvements aren’t the only thing you can do with the loan, you can also use the funds for debt consolidation, to make a major purchase, or manage an unforeseen financial emergency.
+You can also use the funds for debt consolidation, to make a major purchase, or manage an unforeseen financial emergency.

 It can take up to six weeks to complete the entire application and approval process.